thibautjombart/covid19_bed_occupancy/app/include/inputs.md

 ### Duration of hospitalisation

-Several options are available to specify the distribution of the length of hospital stay (LOS), i.e. the number of days between the admission to a service and the discharge.
-LOS reported in the literature vary widely across countries and type of hospitalisation (critical or non-critical), so that we recommend, where possible, to use the *custom* distribution adapted to the context of the analysis.
+Several options are available to specify the distribution of the length of hospital stay (LoS), i.e. the number of days between the admission to a service and the discharge.
+LoS reported in the literature vary widely across countries and type of hospitalisation (critical or non-critical), so that we recommend, where possible, to use the *custom* distribution adapted to the context of the analysis.